 6.1.2.3 Actors and Roles

 Inputter: A service or user that will generate an intent policy and input it into ENI System.
-The intent policy shall contain clear intention on a specific VxLAN
+The intent policy shall contain clear intention on a specific VxLAN.

 ENI System: Translates intent policies into network policies, then detect if there will be any network conflicts.